MicrosoftDocs/biztalk-docs/biztalk/install-and-config-guides/troubleshoot-known-issues-biztalk-install-setup.md

 ![Diagram showing the state of a sample BizTalk Server solution after a user redeploys the Maps project by using the default Visual Studio project settings.](../install-and-config-guides/media/bcd_BizTalkSolutionWLostArtifactsc.gif)

 Redeploying Maps is a two-step process of undeploying the currently deployed Maps.dll assembly, and then deploying the new Maps.dll file.
 Visual Studio performs these steps automatically as part of the redeployment process.

 > [!NOTE]
->  The preceding sentence is not strictly correct because these are steps that Visual Studio always does so there is no notion of it being the proper way.
+> The preceding sentence is not strictly correct because these are steps that
+> Visual Studio always does so there is no notion of it being the proper way.

 The key point is that in order to undeploy a BizTalk Server assembly, Visual Studio has to undeploy all assemblies that are dependent upon that assembly that have the deploy flag set.
 In our example, to perform the first undeployment step of the redeployment, BizTalk Server needs to undeploy Orch1.dll (which depends on Maps.dll).
 During the undeployment of Maps.dll, Visual Studio also undeploys Schemas.dll (assuming it has the deploy flag set).
 In order to undeploy Schemas.dll, Visual Studio needs to undeploy Orch2.dll and Pipelines.dll (both of which depend on Schemas.dll).

 A problem exists in that Visual Studio redeploys only Maps.dll and the assemblies that it depends upon: in this case, Schemas.dll.
 So when the user refreshes the BizTalk Server MMC, the Orch1, Orch2, and Pipeline assemblies seem to have vanished, but Maps.dll and Schemas.dll are still visible.

 **Resolution**
- For the main project (that references other projects) do the following:
+For the main project (that references other projects), complete the following steps:

-1. In Solution Explorer, right-click the solution node.
+1. In Solution Explorer, open the shortcut menu for the solution node.

-2. Click **Properties** to open the **Solution Property Pages** dialog box.
+1. Select **Properties** to open the **Solution Property Pages** dialog box.

-3. Click **Configuration Properties**, and then click **Configuration**.
+1. Select **Configuration Properties**, and then select **Configuration**.

-4. Clear the **Deploy** check box for the referenced project.
+1. Clear the **Deploy** check box for the referenced project.

-5. In Solution Explorer, execute a new solution-level deployment.
-To do this, right-click the solution node and then click **Deploy Solution**.
+1. In Solution Explorer, execute a new solution-level deployment.
+To do this, open the shortcut menu for the solution node, and then select **Deploy Solution**.

 ### Supported Virtual Directory Types
 When referencing Web services from an orchestration and attempting to do an MSI export, the export operation will succeed only if the associated virtual directories are of type **IIsWebVirtualDir** or **IIsWebDirectory**. **IIsWebVirtualDir** and **IIsWebDirectory** are the node types that appear in the IIS metabase. **IIsWebVirtualDir** is a virtual directory with a **Path** property that points to an absolute file folder. **IIsWebDirectory** is a virtual directory without a **Path** property and thus refers to a relative file folder, typically a subfolder of another **IIsWebVirtualDir** or **IIsWebDirectory** node.
 These two types are the ones typically seen in the metabase hierarchy to describe folders.

 Virtual directories of type **IIsConfigObject** are not supported and the MSI export will fail in this case. **IIsConfigObject** is an unexpected metabase node type that is either a valid node type that BizTalk Server is not handling properly or an indication of an improperly created (and thus invalid) metabase entry.
 In this situation BizTalk Server will display an error message something like the following: Unexpected directory entry " IIS://LM/W3SVC/1/ROOT/BadVdir/" of type IIsConfigObject.

 ### Unable to view Group information after removing stale logons

 **Problem**
 If, during configuration, you encounter and delete stale logons, you may not be able to view Group information.

 **Cause**
 This is a known configuration issue.

 **Resolution**
 It may help to delete the Host Windows group logons and then reconfigure.
 If the Group information is still not available, contact Microsoft Product Support.

 ### Cannot change computer name after BizTalk Server is installed

 **Problem**
 When you change the computer name on a computer running BizTalk Server, and you restart (reboot) the computer, error messages may occur.

 **Cause**
 SQL Server does not support changing the computer name, so BizTalk Server does not support changing the computer name once BizTalk Server is installed and configured.

 **Resolution**
 We recommend that you do not change computer names after you install BizTalk Server.

 ### Known Issues with Enterprise Single Sign-On
 This section describes setup and configuration problems that may be related to Enterprise Single Sign-On (SSO).

 ##### ENTSSO Service fails to start

 **Problem**
 The ENTSSO service fails to start.

 **Cause**
 If the ENTSSO service is not running under a valid SSO Administrator account, it will fail to start.

 **Resolution**
 Specify a valid SSO administrator account for the ENTSSO Service and restart the service from Services Control Manager (SCM) snap-in.

 ##### BizTalk Services dependent on the Enterprise Single Sign-On Service (ENTSSO) fail to start after a reboot

 **Problem**
 BTSSvc$BizTalkServerApplication has a dependency on the Enterprise Single Sign-On Service (ENTSSO) and may timeout during start up after a reboot.

 **Cause**
 The Enterprise Single Sign-On Service may take around 3 minutes to start.

 **Resolution**
 Configure the “BizTalk Service BizTalk Group: BizTalkServerApplication” service with the Automatic (Delayed Start) startup type option.
 This will initiate the start of the service after all Automatic services have completed their startup routines.

 ##### Cannot access an affiliate application

 **Problem**
 The Enterprise Single Sign-On service disables an affiliate application if the application administrator account associated with it is not valid.

 **Cause**
 The SSO application administrator account is not valid.

 **Resolution**
 Ensure that the SSO application administrator account is valid before you create an affiliate application.
 You must then enable the affiliate application to use the application.

 ##### RPC error occurs when connecting to a client computer

 **Problem**
 When you run a command such as **ssomanage -displayapp** *<applicationname\>*, where the computer attempt to connect to a remote SSO Server to retrieve the information, you receive the following error: ERROR: 0x800706BA: The RPC server is unavailable.

 **Cause**
 This error occurs when you specify the wrong server information, or when the SSO Service is not available on the remote server.

 **Resolution**

 - Follow the steps in [Set the SSO Server](../core/how-to-set-the-sso-server.md) to make sure you are connected to the correct SSO Server.

 - Make sure the SSO Service is enabled and running in the SSO Server to which you are connecting.

 ##### Master Secret is missing or corrupt

 **Problem**
 The master secret is missing or corrupt.
 It normally generates during configuration.
 If the secret is missing, one of the following messages will display in the event log as the Enterprise Single Sign-On service starts.

 ```
 MessageId=10520